 Lots of people think about face shape but they don’t really think about hair texture.
 Is yours fine, straight, wavy, or curly?
 Pixie cuts work on fine hair, giving the illusion of more volume.
 If you have wavy or curly hair, you’ll want to go longer than you envisioned as your hair will shorten as it dries.
 Meanwhile, stick-straight hair might look best in a bob rather than something super cropped.

 Short hair tends to grease up faster than long hair, so keep an eye on your locks for a few days post-haircut to gauge how often you’ll need to wash it.
 If it looks like you’ll need a daily wash, use gentle products that are suitable for everyday use, like TRESemmé Detox and Nourish Shampoo.

 DON’T overload on product.

 It might take some getting used to, but you’ll need to adjust the amount of product you use on your hair.
-Using the same amount of hair serum on shorter locks can have your mane looking greasy and limp.
+Using the same amount of on shorter locks can have your mane looking greasy and limp.
 You can start with a pea-sized amount and focusing on the ends of your hair.
 Remember that a little goes a long way, and it’s easier to add more product if you need to rather than to take it out.